WentTheFox/BSDataPuller/README.md

 ```

 ##### Modifiers
-This is a sub-object of `MapData` and does not get extend the `AData` class, there is no endpoint for this type.
+This is a sub-object of `MapData` and it doesn't extend the `AData` class, there is no endpoint for this type.
 Type: `class`
 ```cs
 bool NoFailOn0Energy = false;